Ascaniolamp/ROMeo-JSON/README.md

 Every ROM with a missing `title` or `link` parameter will be marked by a yellow border.
 If it's missing both parameters, the border will be red instead.

+## Logos
+The repo's `res` folder contains the logo files which are linked inside the configuration file.